 For example, we recently saw a patient that broke a tooth in the front of her mouth and there was no tooth structure that was readily visible.
 (See Photo 1) We reviewed the options of trying to save the tooth with a root canal and crown and gum work to expose the tooth, but the more predictable and guaranteed solution was to replace the tooth with an implant.
 At her appointment, we readily extracted the root structure that was left and immediately replaced it with an implant and a temporary crown.
 (See Photo 2) After years of studying the longevity of saving teeth with questionable outcomes, implants will give a patient more longevity.
 Also, the implant manufacturer and our office stand behind the success of the implant.
 Our patient left the office with an implant-supported tooth that looked totally natural that enhanced her smile.
 Our patients report very minimal discomfort and she was ecstatic over how easily we replaced her tooth and how fast the whole procedure was.

 As this service requires skills in removing the fractured tooth, placing the implants and rebuilding a natural looking tooth, not many dentists are able to provide it.
-With their advanced training, Dr. Caron and Dr. Bennett are excited to be able to offer this cutting edge service to their patients.
+With their advanced training, Dr. Caron and Dr. Jones are excited to be able to offer this cutting edge service to their patients.